microprediction/timemachines/README.md

      for yi in y:
          xi, x_std, s = f(y=yi, s=s, k=3)

-This package is a collection of a hundred or so "f"s, and utilities.
 See [skaters](https://microprediction.github.io/timemachines/skaters) for choices of somepackage, somevariety and something.
+This package is a collection of a hundred or so "f"s, for people who want prediction without ceremoney.
+There are also utilities for ensembling, composing and assessing prediction functions in ways that cannot be p-hacked.

 More abstractly: